TernaryInc/ternary-onb-permissions/aws/README.md

 There are 3 different modules in this directory; all of them are provided in both CloudFormation and Terraform format.
 Each role allows Ternary to access different parts of your AWS environment.
+For an AWS Organization with multiple member accounts, a fully featured AWS integration will typicaly use all three modules.

 ## payer-account